 Final skills are added to the tool kit and prior learning is reinforced; participants are prepped to brace the world – to create real change as a sustainability leader in phase three ‘stepping out’.
 In particular, there’s a focus on harnessing communications skills, further reflection and deeper learning.

 The second and final week-long retreat includes media training and continues the ‘stepping out’ phase and is held in Regional Australia

-Your CSL experience and leadership for sustainability journey doesn’t end with the conclusion of the Future Makers Fellowship.
+Your Future Makers experience and leadership for sustainability journey doesn’t end with the conclusion of the program.
 There is phase four ‘staying connected’.
-We offer access to residential retreats, online learning programs, additional coaching, support, and opportunities to engage with the CSL community online and in person.
+We offer access to residential retreats, online learning programs, additional coaching, support, and opportunities to engage with the Future Makers community online and in person.

 Our facilitators are highly skilled in guiding our participants to the top of the leadership mountain.